joaovperin/Portfolio/README.md

-# Portfolio
+# Portfy
 A programmer Portfolio.

+A live running version can be found at http://portfy.herokuapp.com.

 This application is planned to be a live web page that will help every programmer to show their personal projects, so it will act like a Programmer's Portfolio.
-And, for sure, it would also be mine.
+And, for sure, it will also be mine.